Kingstree, South Carolina: Thorntree House

 Thorntree House is the oldest home in the lowcountry area of South Carolina.
 The early plantation home was constructed from native materials of South Carolina.
 James Witherspoon built the home in 1749 when the house was located six miles outside of town near where the Battle of the Lower Bridge took place.
 Witherspoon was a part of Francis Marion's brigade.
 After Witherspoon's death, Witherspoon's son inherited the plantation home.
 The British occupied the home during the revolution when it was at its original location, on the Black River.
 Gavin Witherspoon was the owner at the time.
 The house was later moved to its current location in 1969 when it was being restored by the Williamsburg Historical Society and is currently registered by the National Historic Register.
 The Williamsburg Historical Society moved the house into Kingstree city limits to provide protection by the city's police and fire department.

 Williamsburg County Courthouse

 The Williamsburg County Courthouse is located in the business district of Kingstree on Main Street.
 The original grounds of where the courthouse stands were the original parade grounds in the town of Kingstree and were used by the militia during the revolution.
-The courthouse was built in 1823 by Robert Mills, a nationally known architect that hailed from South Carolina.
+The courthouse was built in 1823 by Robert Mills, a nationally known architect who hailed from South Carolina.
 The second level of the courthouse suffered a fire in 1883 but because the walls were 30 inches thick and fireproof, the building was restored.
 Other changes and additions were added to the courthouse including in parking for horses in 1901, and a third floor in 1954.